selfdefined/web-app/11ty/definitions/blacklist-whitelist.md

 ## Usage Tip

-Be more specific: Not only are "blacklist/whitelist" racist, they tend to be jargony and change from usage to usage as to what it means.
+Be more specific: not only are "blacklist/whitelist" racist, they tend to be jargony and their meaning changes depending on the context.

 Even if you may not be negatively impacted by this terminology, it can negatively impact other existing and prospective contributors onto your project and spaces.
 The terminology isn't so unique that it's irreplaceable; the lift tends to be trivial in comparison to the potential impact.